When someone asks the question ”what is your favorite place you’ve ever visited?” I smile, and without hesitation I give my response… Ireland.

 The Cliffs of Moher is definitely a MUST SEE when visiting Ireland, even if you are traveling with toddlers or a baby.
 I would plan at about two hours to explore the area.
 Depending on the time of year, you may be able to spot interesting wildlife, such as puffins!

 There are plenty of paved walkways around the viewing sites, making it easy to use a stroller at the Cliffs of Moher with a toddler or baby.
 The visitor center has some activities and information, as well as a family friendly café and diaper changing station.

 Tickets at the entrance are 8€, however if you book online, you can save 50%.
 Children under 16 are free!

-Our trip ended in Dublin, and we didn’t have much time to explore.
-We chose to do the tour at Guiness Storehouse.
+Our family trip to Ireland ended in Dublin, and we didn’t have much time to explore.
+We chose to do the Guinness Storehouse Tour.
 The tour is go-at-your-own-pace, which is great for families traveling to Ireland with kids.
 We enjoyed learning about the history of Guinness and process of making beer.